ZHOUYI1023/LearningNotes/PaperReading/AUTOSAR/AUTOSAR Runtime Environment and Virtual Function Bus/RTE.md

 * RTE View
 Task is structured and controlled using RTE glue code that will control the correct execution of the runnables
 * VFB View
-during design time of the application, do not conern the integration context of runnables ==template?==
+during design time of the application, do not conern the integration context of runnables
 ![](Fig5.png)
 In RTE view, yellow block indicates RTE glue codes, red blocks indicate runnables